khalidkhalido/TestGithub/README.md

 # TestGithub
-This is a little description
+This is a little description of TestGithub is a repository for showing the bar minimum of github how to maneuver,function,etc.